devopscodegen/architecture/02_versioning.md

 - Better approach is to have same deployment frequency and SDLC methodology for all application components. ( If we just do this for related application components and new relation is added in the future, we will have to make this change then which can be problematic so better to do it for all at once ).
 Difficult to achieve if we have SaaS products who have their own deployment frequency / release cycle.
 <br><br>

-## Comparison of Release versioning to Release calendar versioning
+# 4. Release calendar versioning

+## Reason for not recommending
 Release calendar versioning is similar to release versioning except that we can use the version number to identify when the release is planned to goto production.

 The planned date may change due to unforeseen circumstances.